Mendam Berahi: Historiography and authenticity

+Because the Mendam Berahi was a fairly large ship, it has often been used as evidence for the Malays' proficiency in shipbuilding by modern Malaysian scholars and politicians, to the point that many people think that the ship really exists.
+However, a check of the available evidence shows that this assumption is wrong: This ship is a fictional ship, and the great ships of the Nusantara Archipelago were not built by the Malays or by the Sultanate of Malacca.
+Malacca only produces small vessels, not large vessels.
+Large shipbuilding industry does not exist in Malacca — their industry is not capable producing deep-sea ships; only small, light, fast-sailing vessels.
+The people of Malacca purchased big ships (jong) from other parts of Southeast Asia, namely from Java and Pegu, they did not built them.

+The Hikayat Hang Tuah was written after the 17th century, more than 100 years after the fall of Malacca.
+Although Hikayat Hang Tuah's story is set in the Malacca sultanate (1400–1511), it reflects events that occurred in the Johor sultanate in the 17th century, more specifically in Johor's golden age in the 1640s to 1670s.
+The main character, Hang Tuah, is a fictional character, but the story is partly based on the true story of Admiral Abd al-Jamil (Tun Abdul Jamil) from Johor.
+Malaccan envoy's voyage to the country of Rum (Ottoman Turks) to buy cannons never happened, the story was based on the sending of a series of Acehnese embassies to the Ottoman Empire in the 16th century.

 Description

 Mendam Berahi was 60 gaz (180 ft or 54.9 m) long with a width of 6 depa (36 ft or 11 m).
 According to the study of Rohaidah Kamaruddin, the conversion of the units mentioned in the old Malay manuscripts will result in a length of 50.292 m and a width of 10.9728 m.
 According to Irawan Djoko Nugroho, the length is 50 m and the width is 12 m, while Pierre-Yves Manguin estimated it as 67 m long and 11 m wide, with the usual length-to-width ratio found on galleys of about 7:1.
-According to Md.
-Salleh Yaapar, the ship had three masts, 100 oars, and can carry 400 people, but this is only an estimate, it is not found in the existing Hang Tuah Hikayat manuscript.
 The ship was armed with 7 meriam (native cannon).

 The ship was made with a strong frame, and the walls were constructed with beautiful wainscotting, and covered by velvet cloth colored in yellow, red, and green.
 The roof (possibly referring to the roof of the rear cabin) was made of yellow and red glass, with several patterns depicting clouds and lightning.
 The ship was also decorated with a royal yellow cloth and was outfitted with a throne.